digitalfuel/vscode-platformOS/README.md

 ```

 ## Usage
-Type part of a snippet, press `enter`, and the snippet unfolds.
+Type part of a snippet, press `Enter`, and the snippet unfolds.

 Alternatively, press `Ctrl`+`Space` (Windows, Linux) or `Cmd`+`Space` (OSX) to activate snippets from within the editor.

+## Tip
+Using `Tab` and disabling `Enter` for accepting suggestions can avoid ambiguity between inserting new lines or accepting the suggestions.
+**Settings** `"editor.acceptSuggestionOnEnter": "off"`

 #### Liquid
 Whitespace control is add for all snippets.
 And can be removed when needed by deleting the - inside liquid tags.